gabbersepp/dev.to-posts/blog-posts/filter-jest-results/filter-jest-results.md

 ```

 # The idea
-I read through the "Jest" documentation, but found nothing to do with any filter logic.
-We also don't want to change existing reporters.
-So the only solution is to pack an existing reporter into an own reporter that does not pass on all test results.
+I read through the "Jest" documentation, but found nothing related to filter logic.
+Changing existing reporters is out of the question  so the only solution is to pack an existing reporter into an own reporter that does not pass on all test results.
 Also some test measurements must be adjusted, like the amount of total tests and so on.

 # Writing an Jest reporter
 So our first goal is to write an own jest reporter.
 It's basic structure is very simple as you can see: